AndyMc3000/ci-ms3-pool-club/README.md

 Testing was completed under the below headings.
 A detailed testing document can be seen <a href="readme-assets/testing.md"><strong>Here</strong></a>

+Any bugs or issues discovered are also listed below along with remedies if applicable.

 #### Testing Headings ####
 1. Development Testing
 1. User & Client stories Testing